EndfinityDev/EasyCMS18/README.md

 * Open the CMS Car Editor and select your car there.
 Here you can properly set up mostly everything about the car itself.
 Make sure to periodically click `Save` in the bottom left corner as you make changes - **there is no autosave**
 * In the bottom right corner you will find buttons to generate images for the car thumbnail and the car parts.
 Click them both

+> [!IMPORTANT]
+> Car Mechanic Simulator VR does **not** support CMS 2018 DLC.
+If you attempt to load a CMS 18 car that uses DLC content in CMS VR you will be stuck on a black screen.
+If this happens - it is a good indicator that the car likely uses DLC content

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/b0bc6928-5749-4f09-93da-2977c81c82e0" />

 * Now you are ready to open the game itself and find your car in places defined by the config.